iboughtamouse/dailyroll/README.md

 ### Cooldown not working
 - Verify environment variables are set correctly in Vercel
 - Check Upstash Redis dashboard to confirm database is active
+- For live streams: Verify Twitch Client ID and Secret are correct
+- Check Vercel logs for any Twitch API errors

 ### Connection errors
 - Ensure your Upstash Redis database is in the free tier and not paused
 - Verify your REST credentials are correct

+### "Error fetching stream start time"
+- Verify your Twitch Client ID and Secret are valid
+- Check that your Twitch app hasn't been deleted or suspended
+- This error won't break the bot - it will fall back to 24-hour cooldown

 ## License